 Youth are immediately taught about nutrition, safe food storage, agriculture, and animal husbandry.
 Within twelve months, they’re growing and buying food, plus selling or sharing surplus.
 Participants living on the street or in dilapidated homes receive assistance in acquiring secure housing with business profits and/or small grants to repair, rent, or purchase land and building materials.

 Youth learn hygiene and disease prevention, such as hand washing, mosquito net installation, and latrine construction.
 Many children enter the program suffering from illnesses, so Zoe staff facilitate access to medical care.
-By graduation, 95% of youth report having access to healthcare through insurance.

 Youth are trained about human rights and gender equality.
 Up until this point, many participants are unaware they have rights and lack the resources to enforce them.
 With support from Zoe Empowers and their peers, they become advocates for themselves, and in some cases, receive assistance to seek justice.